celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 Any Locked Gold Account key may optionally authorize an undesignated key as a validator signer.
 Authorized validator signing keys can be used to register and manage a validator or validator group on behalf of the Locked Gold Account.
 If the authorized validator key is used to register a validator it is also used to sign consensus messages.

 ### Authorized Validator Signers for Validator Groups
-An authorized validator signer key that will be used to register a validator group can be used to send group management transactions (e.g. register, add member A, queue commission update to 0.25, etc.) Because this key does not participate directly in consensus it can be stored directly on a Ledger hardware wallet.
+An authorized validator signer key that will be used to register a validator group can be used to send group management transactions (e.g. register, add member A, queue commission update to 0.25, etc.) Because this key does not participate directly in consensus it **can be stored on a Ledger hardware wallet.**

 ### Authorized Validator Signers for Validators
-An authorized validator signer key that will be used to register a validator can be used to send validator management transactions (e.g. register, affiliate with group A, etc.) This key will also be used to sign consensus messages and thus *cannot be stored directly on a Ledger hardware wallet* as signing consensus messages is not currently supported by the Celo Ledger App.
+An authorized validator signer key that will be used to register a validator can be used to send validator management transactions (e.g. register, affiliate with group A, etc.) This key will also be used to sign consensus messages and thus *cannot be stored on a Ledger hardware wallet* as signing consensus messages is not currently supported by the Celo Ledger App.

 Note that the validator signing key must first be used to generate a "proof-of-possession" indicating that key's willingness to be authorized as a signer on behalf of the Locked Gold Account.